mouracarina/mouracarina.github.io/_posts/2021-03-01-why-does-boundary-testing-work.markdown

 ![/](/images/Why_does_boundary_testing_work/IMG_0203.jpg#inTextImage)

-Be aware that not all tests will fail though, and it is expected.
+Be aware that not all tests will fail though, and this is expected.
 This is also why we need more than one test per range or per limit, as they complement each other and mean nothing when run alone.
 If you would only test one of the values, say number 30, the test would still be ok.
-The number 30 is still awarding the Shirt, but this does not prove that the T-shirt range starts at 30.
+The number 30 is still awarding the T-shirt, but this does not prove that the T-shirt range starts at 30.
 To prove that, you would need to confirm that 29 is not offering the T-shirt.
 This is the only way you can confirm where the limit is, thus, only with those two tests would we be able to confirm if the limit between Mug and T-shirt was correctly defined.

 # Final consideration

 The boundary testing technique seems very simple but it's not that straightforward.
 It is also very prone to mistakes since it depends highly on defining the correct limits and testing the exact numbers.
 But it is a strong technique that allows you to test with certainty without the need to go through all the possible scenarios.

-I'll leave you with this question, now that you've seen how it works: **If you have tested the numbers 30 and 40 and this award you a T-shirt, would you expect 31, 35 or 39 not to?** Given that the implementation is going to be using ranges, testing the other numbers adds no value to your tests.
-Thus, the boundary testing technique focuses on the values that make a difference when testing (boundary values) and ignores redundant validations (other values inside the ranges).
+I'll leave you with this question, now that you've seen how it works: **If you have tested the numbers 30 and 40 and these awarded you a T-shirt, would you expect 31, 35 or 39 not to?** Given that the implementation is going to be using ranges, testing the other numbers adds no value to your tests.
+The boundary testing technique focuses on the values that make a difference when testing (boundary values) and ignores redundant validations (other values inside the ranges).

 > **It is not about the number of tests that you perform, but their intention.**